Nerixyz/current-song2/README.md

 #### `custom_theme_path`

 Controls the path from which a CSS theme will be loaded, defaults to `theme.css`.
-This is indented, so that you can keep multiple themes in the folder and switch between them.
+This is intended, so that you can keep multiple themes in the folder and switch between them.

 #### `custom_script_path`

 Controls the path from which a user script will be loaded, defaults to `user.js`.
-This is indented, so that you can keep multiple scripts in the folder and switch between them.
+This is intended, so that you can keep multiple scripts in the folder and switch between them.

 #### `port`